ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 -   By uploading pre-existing metadata (typically generated using a specialized metadata editor, like the Nesstar Publisher application for microdata) using the API.
 -   By generating and uploading new metadata programatically, using R or Python and the API.

-:::tip Metadata standard: The DDI Codebook
+:::tip Metadata standard: the DDI Codebook

 For microdatasets, NADA makes use of the DDI Codebook (or DDI 2.n) metadata standard.